-ADT Security Services strives to deliver at all times its security products and services in a way that respects the dignity and independence of people with disabilities.
-We are also committed to ensuring everyone has the same opportunity to access our offerings and benefit from the same services, in the same place and in a similar way.
+ADT and Protectron Security Services strive to deliver security products and services in a way that respects the dignity and independence of people with disabilities.
+We are committed to ensuring everyone has the same opportunity to access our offerings and benefit from the same services, in the same place, and in a similar way.

 The policy is intended to benefit the full range of persons with disabilities, as defined in the Ontario Human Rights Code.
-Whether a person’s disability is apparent or not, everyone should be treated with courtesy, made to feel welcome, and have their need for accommodation respected whenever they interact with ADT Security Services across the country.
+Whether a person’s disability is apparent or not, everyone should be treated with courtesy, made to feel welcome, and have their need for accommodation respected whenever they interact with ADT and Protectron Security Services across the country.

 This policy is available in alternate formats upon request.

 Management at each operating unit is responsible for the implementation of and compliance with this Policy and applicable federal, provincial, and local laws.
 Further, Management shall provide leadership regarding this Policy, and shall make all Associates at each operating unit aware of the Policy and ADT and Protectron’s commitment to providing goods and services to people with disabilities.
 Management and Human Resources will provide guidance and assistance to the operating units in fulfilling the intent of this Policy.

 This policy applies to all Associates who service customers in Ontario as well as its agents, consultants, guests, customers, vendors, and other non-employees including applicants for employment with the Company.

 4.1.
 Providing goods and services to people with disabilities